jokade/scalanative-cocoa/docs/pages/sncocoa/guide/snc_basic_interop.md

 SNCocoa provides bindings for the *Foundation* and *AppKit* frameworks, located in the packages `cocoa.foundation` and `cocoa.appkit`, respectively.

+{% include callout.html content='Methods with varargs are currently not supported' type="warning" %}

 ## Objective-C Functions
 Bindings to global Objective-C functions are provided as functions in an object named after the framework to which they belong.
 `NSLog()` for example is provided by `cocoa.foundation.Foundation`